-As the name states, Destructive Weld Testing involves the physical destruction of the friction welded components.
+Destructive Weld Testing involves the physical destruction of the friction welded components.
 A variety of testing methods can be employed to evaluate the weld’s characteristics.
+We perform these tests on all prototype welds per customer specifications.

 Sampling inspections of production welds are performed to: